-In this article, we are going to see how we can integrate Azure data source with Graphite and Grafana.
-This will allow us to monitor metrics from the applications hosted in Azure cloud on Grafana dashboard.
+In this article, we will see how we can integrate an Azure data source with Graphite and Grafana.
+This will allow us to monitor metrics from the applications hosted in the Azure cloud on a Grafana dashboard.
 We will also see how to integrate Azure Active Directory with MetricFire’s Hosted Graphite and Grafana.

 You don’t need to have fully functional cloud services running with Azure to understand this article, but it does assume that you have basic familiarity with Azure cloud.